liseda-lab/Supervised-SS/README.md

 In OWL2Vec*, as default, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
 For the Weisfeiler-Lehman algorithm, we also use as default walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
 The corpora of sequences were used to build a Skip-Gram model with the following parameters: window size=5; number of iterations=10; entity vector size=200.
+However, all the parameters can be changed in the beginning of the python file [SS_Calculation/run_OWL2VecEmbeddings.py](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OWL2VecEmbeddings.py).

 ## 3. Supervised Similarity Learning

 To train a supervised semantic similarity according to the similarity proxy, eight representative ML algorithms for regression can be employed: LR, BR, KNN, GP, DT, MLP, RF, XGB.
 Except for GP, XGB and RF, the default parameters are the default scikit-learn values.

-For running GP, we use gplearn 3.0 (https://gplearn.readthedocs.io/en/stable/), a freely available package that runs with the scikit-learn library with the parameters:
+For running GP, we use [gplearn 3.0](https://gplearn.readthedocs.io/en/stable/), a freely available package that runs with the scikit-learn library with the parameters:

 Parameter | Value
 ------------- | -------------